isabella232/dynamic-media-classic.en-1/help/previewing-videos-video-viewer.md

 See [Adding and editing Viewer Presets](application-setup.md#adding_and_editing_viewer_presets).

-**To preview videos in a video viewer**
+**To preview videos in a video viewer:**

-1. In the Asset Library panel on the left side, in the Show drop-down list, select **Video** (single encoded videos) or **Adaptive Video Set** (when the Adaptive Video encoding preset is used, it results in a set of multi-bitrate encoded videos).
+1. In the Asset Library panel on the left side, in the Show drop-down list, select **[!UICONTROL Video]** (single encoded videos) or **[!UICONTROL Adaptive Video Set]**.
+When the Adaptive Video encoding preset is used, it results in a set of multi-bitrate encoded videos.
 1. In the Asset Library panel on the left side, navigate the asset folders to select the video that you want to preview.
 1. Do any one of the following

-    * Above the Assets window, on the right side of the toolbar, click **List View**.
-In the Asset window, hover on an asset, and then click **Preview**.
+    * Above the Assets window, on the right side of the toolbar, click **[!UICONTROL List View]**.
+In the Asset window, hover on an asset, and then click **[!UICONTROL Preview]**.
-    * Above the Assets window, on the right side of the toolbar, click **Grid View**.
-In the Asset window, in an asset thumbnail window, click **Preview**.
+    * Above the Assets window, on the right side of the toolbar, click **[!UICONTROL Grid View]**.
+In the Asset window, in an asset thumbnail window, click **[!UICONTROL Preview]**.
-    * Above the Assets window, on the right side of the toolbar, click **Detail View**.
-On the same toolbar, click **Preview**.
+    * Above the Assets window, on the right side of the toolbar, click **[!UICONTROL Detail View]**.
+On the same toolbar, click **[!UICONTROL Preview]**.
     * In the Asset window, select an asset.
-In the toolbar, click **File** > **Preview**.
+In the toolbar, click **[!UICONTROL File]** > **[!UICONTROL Preview]**.

 1. (Optional) In the Preview window, in the drop-down list at the bottom, select the URL encoding that you want applied to the asset’s URL when it is copied.
-1. Click the Preview link to preview the asset in the selected viewer.
+1. Click the Preview link so you can preview the asset in the selected viewer.
-1. Close the displayed viewer to return to the Preview screen.
+1. Close the displayed viewer.
-1. Click **Close** to return to the Assets screen.
+1. Click **[!UICONTROL Close]** to return to the Assets screen.

 >[!NOTE]
 >
 >Dynamic Media Classic provides a convenient method of previewing MP4 video on the desktop.
 Use this method to preview mobile content on the desktop without physically testing it on mobile devices.
 Be aware, however, that what you see in the desktop preview does not realistically show what playback looks like on the mobile device.
-To preview how video looks and plays on a mobile device, go to the Preview screen, select the Copy URL and enter that URL in the web browser of a mobile device.
+To preview how video looks and plays on a mobile device, go to the Preview screen, click **[!UICONTROL Copy URL]**, and enter that URL in the web browser of a mobile device.
 For more information, see [Deploying video to your websites and mobile sites](deploying-video-websites-mobile-sites.md#deploying_video_to_your_websites_and_mobile_sites).

 ## Working with video viewer presets {#working-with-video-viewer-presets}